ClimateClara/multimelt/docs/guide/prepare_masks.rst

                         outputpath_mask, # output path for output to write out intermediate steps inputpath_metadata + 'iceshelves_metadata_Nico.txt', # file containing name and Rignot data about the different ice shelves ground_point ='no', # if 'yes', the grounding line is defined on the ice shelf points at the border to the ground

-                        dist=40, # Defines the size of the starting square for the ground mask - should be small if the resolution is coarse and high if the resolution is fine - can be modulated add_fac=120 # Defines additional iterations for the propagation for the ground mask - can be modulated
+                        FRIS_one=True, # do you want to count Filchner-Ronne as one ice shelf?
+True if yes, False if you want to have them as two separate ice shelves variable_geometry=False, # TO BE USED FOR GEOMETRIES DIFFERENT FROM PRESENT - if True, the ice shelves havee a slightly different geometry than present and the limits have to be changed write_ismask = 'yes', write_groundmask = 'yes', write_outfile='yes', # if you already wrote one of these files, you can set option to 'no' dist=40, # Defines the size of the starting square for the ground mask - should be small if the resolution is coarse and high if the resolution is fine - can be modulated add_fac=120, # Defines additional iterations for the propagation for the ground mask - can be modulated connectivity=4, # if variable_geometry = True:if 8 it looks at all 8 directions to see define neighbouring ice shelf points, if 4 only horizontally and vertically threshold=4, # if variable_geometry = True: an entity of 4 points is considered as one ice shelf write_metadata = 'yes' # writes out the file with only metadata dist=40, # Defines the size of the starting square for the ground mask - should be small if the resolution is coarse and high if the resolution is fine - can be modulated add_fac=120 # Defines additional iterations for the propagation for the ground mask - can be modulated
                                              )